wesslen/iviz-rstudio-workshop/README.md

 You can also run the code locally.

-To do so, you will need to download [R](http://archive.linux.duke.edu/cran/) and [R Studio](https://www.rstudio.com/products/rstudio/download/) locally.
+1. You will need to download [R](http://archive.linux.duke.edu/cran/) and [R Studio](https://www.rstudio.com/products/rstudio/download/) locally.

-Next, you'll need to download the GitHub repo through the Clone or Download button.
+2. You'll need to download the GitHub repo through the Clone or Download button.

 If you have Git setup on your computer, you can clone the repo into your current directory.

 ```{bash}
 git clone https://github.com/wesslen/iviz-rstudio-workshop.git
 ```

+3. Open the file `project.Rproj` in RStudio.

 ## Installing packages